TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/troodon_v2_general.md

 * The traces on the breakout board and toolhead PCB have been designed for a maximum of 2.5A (which equates to 60 watts at 24v).
 Armed with this information, I spoke to Formbot who's engineer advised that 50 watts is the limit.
 This means you can't use hotends such as a rapido without heavy modification of the stock setup.
 This can however be remidied by installing a toolboard.
 Currently, only the Duet3D 1LC is supported.

+## Configurations Files

+### Stock

+A backup of the stock configuration files can be found [here](https://github.com/TeamGloomy/Troodon-V2/tree/stock).

+### Improved Config

+TeamGloomy offer an "improved" version of the configuration files, which can be found [here](https://github.com/TeamGloomy/Troodon-V2/tree/improved).
+They contain a number of improved, including flippering the X and Y axis so they are in the correct orientation.
+Please read the changelog at the above link to find out about all the changes that have been implemented.

 ### Initial Installation